HUMAN FIRST

 Artificial intelligence is already benefiting science, medicine, information technology, marketing and more.

-But there are hazards.
-For example, misinformation, economic havoc, and environmental damage.
+But there are well-known hazards: misinformation, economic havoc, autonomous weapons, and environmental damage.

-Another threat may prove the most important.
+Another threat may prove to be one of the most important.
 Research has shown that AI can degrade human cognition*.
 Users are putting at risk their critical thinking, reasoning abilities and creativity.

-The Human Intelligence Trust will fulfill its mission in four ways:
+The Human Intelligence Trust will fulfill its mission in three ways:

 We are designing online education programs focused on critical thinking and higher-level reasoning.